-Most people only get their carpets professionally cleaned when they look dirty to the naked eye.
+Most clients get their carpets professionally cleaned only when they look dirty.

-But the most important reason why you should be keeping your carpets clean is not actually for aesthetic reasons, but for health.
+But the most important reason for cleaning your carpets regularly is not actually for aesthetic reasons, but for health.

-While most people are usually pretty good at minimizing obvious health risks in the home (turning off the oven, keeping young children away from fires etc) everybody forgets about the health risks posed by dirty carpets and furnishings.
+While most people are usually pretty good at minimizing obvious health risks in the home few people realize the health risks posed by dirty carpets and furnishings.

-A carpet that isn’t regularly professionally cleaned accumulates bacteria, fungus and other irritants at an alarming rate.
+If a carpet isn’t regularly professionally cleaned it can start to accumulates bacteria, fungus and other irritants at an alarming rate.
 Indeed, an old carpet can harbor up to eight times its weight in toxic dirt trapped deep in the fibers!

-Carpets are also able to trap the toxic residues of pesticides and toxins from paints and cleaning sprays for many, many years unless removed by a deep, professional clean.
+Carpets will to trap toxic residues of pesticides and toxins unless removed by a deep, professional clean.

-While your carpets may look clean, if they haven’t been treated in a couple of years they are likely to be a significant health risk to your family.
+While your carpets may look clean, if they haven’t been deep cleaned in a couple of years they can be a significant health risk to your family.

 - Allergies.
-A carpet can hide many allergens that are responsible for common allergic symptoms including sinus issues.
-These symptoms are often dismissed by doctors as something to be medicated without treating the underlying cause.
-Recycled dust, fungus, per hair, dander and the ugly dust mite are some of the most common and troublesome allergens that your carpet will be harboring.
+Carpets can hide a number of allergens that are responsible for common allergic symptoms including sinus issues.
+These symptoms are often overlooked by doctors as something to be medicated without treating the underlying cause.
+Recycled dust, fungus, per hair, dander, and ugly dust mites are some of the most common and troublesome allergens that your carpet will be harboring.

 - Respiratory irritation.
-Pet dander is a common allergen for many and the tiny flakes of skin from pets easily nestles deep into the carpet pile, safe from the domestic vacuum!
+It turns out that pet dander is a common allergen for many, and the small flakes of skin from pets easily nestles deep into the carpet pile where it is safe from the domestic vacuum!
 Proteins found in the urine, saliva and feces of cats and dogs also causes many people a problem.
-Some people are already allergic to certain pets but many are unaware that asthma is often triggered by an allergy to dander.
-A build up of toxins and allergens in a dirty carpet can also affect the ability of otherwise healthy lungs to function correctly.

 Common symptoms associated with a dirty carpet: